-The December 2020 Exchange Agreement amends the Senior Secured Notes to provide that the failure of our common stock to remain listed on an eligible securities market will not constitute a "Major Transaction" unless such failure occurs after March 21, 2023.
+The December 2020 Exchange Agreement amends the Facility Agreement Notes to provide that the failure of the Company's common stock to remain listed on an eligible securities market will not constitute a "Major Transaction" unless such failure occurs after March 31, 2023.

-Subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Deerfield Debt Repayment and the consummation of the exchange, the December 2020 Exchange Agreement will amend that certain Facility Agreement dated as of June 2, 2014, as amended (the "Facility Agreement"), by and among the Company and the Facility Agreement Note Holders in order to, among other things, (i) extend the maturity date of the Notes to March 31, 2023, (ii) provide for cash payments of interest on the Loans (as defined in the Facility Agreement) for the periods following July 1, 2021, and (iii) provide for specified prepayment terms on the Loans.
+Subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Debt Payment and the consummation of the exchange, the December 2020 Exchange Agreement will amend that certain Facility Agreement dated as of June 2, 2014, as amended (the "Facility Agreement"), by and among the Company and the Facility Agreement Note Holders in order to, among other things, (i) extend the maturity date of the Facility Agreement Notes to March 31, 2023, (ii) provide for cash payments of interest on the Loans (as defined in the Facility Agreement) for the periods following July 1, 2021, and (iii) provide for specified prepayment terms on the Loans.